 Because of their location, tonsils and adenoids are the first line of defense against pathogens that we eat or inhale, making them an important part of our immunological defense mechanisms.
 They also are important for the health of our oral and digestive microbiomes (good bacteria in our mouths and guts respectively).

-When we have inflammatory and infectious problems with our tonsils and adenoids, it means our immune system is in overdrive and something is chronically triggering this heightened response.
+When we have enlarged, inflammatory and infectious problems with our tonsils and adenoids, it means our immune system is in overdrive and something is chronically triggering this heightened response.
 Problems with tonsils and adenoids are a symptom that something else is happening in the body.

 Seventy percent of our immune systems reside in our gut microbiome.
 Imbalances here adversely affect our entire bodies.
 Gut dysbiosis (abnormal gut bacteria) and leaky gut are primary causes of chronic immune system stimulation, dysregulation, and inflammation in the body.

 Before undergoing surgery for tonsil and adenoidectomy, many patients have been on multiple rounds of antibiotics, and use over the counter pain medications to manage symptoms.